The Adelaide Festival Centre aims to make your visit as pleasurable as possible and offers a myriad of ways to help if assistance is required.

 - The Bistro: Lift access is available via the Playhouse Foyer.
 Please request access at the Drama Centre Information Desk.

-- Artspace: Due to the ongoing waterproofing around the Dunstan Playhouse – there will unfortunately be no access for wheelchair/disability patrons to Cabaret Festival performances in the Artspace.
+- Artspace: There will unfortunately be no access for wheelchair/disability patrons to Cabaret Festival performances in the Artspace.

 Please contact Stage Door on 08 8216 8724 if you need to borrow a wheelchair 'free of charge' when you attend your performance.